Adapted from original article, Been Magazine, issue #2, Autumn, 2019.

 Bashar Wali is a jet setter.
 A really frequent flier.
 A recent two-week itinerary included Tokyo, Seoul, Hong Kong, Shanghai, Brussels, Luxembourg, Warsaw and Amsterdam.
 He rounded that trip off at Coachella, and followed it up with New York, Boston, went back to California, and eventually returned to home base in Portland, Oregon.
 His Instagram feed has the makings of a ‘Where’s Wali?’ book, but it also reflects his values, his love of family and his love affair with New York.
 He’s stayed at over 175 independent hotels in Manhattan (and counting) - it’s his goal to stay at all of them.
 Every visit he changes hotels nightly, “It’s a ‘FOMO’ thing, I just have to know what else is going on.”

 I don’t have to ask him why he loves to travel, I believe we share the same affinity, but what I do want to find out about is his love of the hotel business.
 Moving to the U.S. from Syria as a teen, he learned English watching Three’s Company and found his first job at a pizza shop.
 He started out in the hotel industry as a bell hop, and has worked at just about every level of the industry.
-Today, he is President of Provenance Hotels, based in Portland, Oregon, with fourteen hotels in Portland, Seattle, Tacoma, Palm Springs, Stillwater, Nashville, New Orleans and Boston.
+Recently, he founded This Assembly, a hospitality-focused collective passionate about travel, guest satisfaction, sustainability and the business of hospitality.

 “I’ve learned a lesson or two from over 25 years in the hotel industry.
 I’ve learned that people feel valued when you know them by name, that they’ll love you if you can remember their pillow preference.
 But more importantly, I’ve learned that no matter how sophisticated or alluring a building might be, a hotel is just a building.
 A building can’t smile.
 It can’t listen, or anticipate a need.
 It can be beautiful, storied and new, but at the end of the day, when your head hits the pillow, it’s just a building.

-In the past year I’ve logged around 200,000 sky miles.
-I’ve stayed in 100+ hotels, and burned up more data using Snapchat than I care to admit.
+In 2019 I logged around 200,000 sky miles.
+I stayed in 100+ hotels, and burned up more data using Snapchat than I care to admit.
 Through all these travels, it’s easy to see the industry is changing.
 Tokyo has a robot hotel where guests are greeted by robot dinosaurs.
 Sweden has a hotel made of ice, and we’re even seeing big hotel chains getting more creative.
 These experiences can be fun in their own right, but unless they make a meaningful connection with guests, by my standards, they miss the mark.

 I once arrived in a hotel room where there was a handwritten note, ‘Mr. Wali, we know you like to watch Blackish.
 It’s on channel 23 at 8 p.m.
 We hope you enjoy your stay.’
 If that’s not a personal welcome, then I’m not sure what is.
 That degree of thoughtfulness is about acknowledging each other on a human level.